RediSearch/RediSearch/docs/Indexing_JSON.md

 # Indexing JSON documents

-As a secondary index, RediSearch aims to index data structures available in Redis.
-In its first implementations (1.x, 2.0) RediSearch supported only hashes.
-Associated with RediJSON (version 2.0 or more recent), RediSearch is able to index JSON documents.
+In addition to indexing Redis hashes, RediSearch also indexes JSON.
+To index JSON, you must use the RedisJSON module.

 ## Prerequisite

-What do you need to start indexing JSON documents ?
+What do you need to start indexing JSON documents?

-- Redis 6.0x (or more recent)
+- Redis 6.x or later
-- The module RediSearch 2.2 (or more recent)
+- RediSearch 2.2 or later
-- The module RediJSON 2.0 (or more recent)
+- RediJSON 2.0 or later

-## Creating an index for JSON documents indexing
+## How to index JSON documents

 Let's start by creating an index.

-The [FT.CREATE](Commands.md#FT.CREATE) command has evolved to support the new data type.
 We can now specify `ON JSON` to inform RediSearch that we want to index JSON documents.

-Then, on the `SCHEMA` part, you can provide JSON Path expressions.
+Then, on the `SCHEMA` part, you can provide JSONPath expressions.
 The result of each `JSON Path` expression is indexed and associated with a logical name (`attribute`).
 This attribute (previously called `field`) is used in the query part.

-This is the minimal syntax we have to use to be able to index a JSON document:
+This is the basic syntax for indexing a JSON document:

     FT.CREATE {index_name} ON JSON SCHEMA {json_path} AS {attribute} {type}

-Here is a concrete example:
+And here's a concrete example:

-    FT.CREATE myIdx ON JSON SCHEMA $.user.name AS name TEXT $.user.tag AS tag TAG
+    FT.CREATE userIdx ON JSON SCHEMA $.user.name AS name TEXT $.user.tag AS country TAG

 ## Adding JSON document to the index